 We will be walking, sitting, maybe even climbing trees throughout the portrait session, so everyone should be sure to wear comfortable clothes & shoes or bring a second pair to change.

 Matching clothes are not necessary but it does help to wear solid colors (avoid logos and busy patterns) and avoid green, yellow, and red (since green grass or trees are often in the background and red & yellow can add a red cast to your skin tone).
 Also keep in mind the weather – it is generally more windy at the beach so clothes should not be too loose.

 Let me know if you have any props you want included (i.e. signs, bubbles, change of clothes, etc.) so I can think ahead of time of some ideas for them.
 I do have a few props (blankets, red wagon, wooden blocks) so please ask if you want me to bring anything along.

 If involving pets please do your best to tire them out before the portrait session, bring treats or toys to help me get their attention, and bring along a friend that can watch your pet when they are not in the photos with you.

 Here are a couple more tips for FAMILY portrait sessions.

-Bring everything you would for a fun picnic or outing including snacks, toys, even a blanket if you don’t want to sit in the grass to help it feel fun & relaxed for the kids (and PLEASE free to call this a picnic or play time – not a portrait session).
+Bring everything you would for a fun picnic or outing including snacks, toys, even a blanket if you don’t want to sit in the grass to help it feel fun & relaxed for the kids (and PLEASE free to call this a picnic or play time instead of a portrait session).
 I use the first 15 min. for your children to feel comfortable around me so feel free to give them a snack or toy and if we are meeting at the park it is always a good idea to arrive a little early to give them time to play first.